sentry-demos/empower/README.md

 Then run deploy.sh for deploying the flagship app (React to Flask) together, or deploy only the individual apps that you need (check the README for each platform).

 ## Troubleshooting
+Did you remember to permit / whitelist your IP address as an 'Authorized Network' in CloudSQL?

 ### Upgrading
 ```
 ## Check if you're on your fork.
 If so, you should see: